cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

 All workflows have support for:

 * `include_instances` parameter for limit list of instances where we call operations.
-* `skip_actions` node property check for disable specific actions on node.
+* `skip_actions` node property check for disabling specific actions on the node.

 Backup types: